garrettrowe/watsonAutomation/demos/watson/assistant-web-chat-service-desk/README.md

-# Web chat service desk extension starter
+# Web chat service desk

-A starter kit for building custom service integrations for Watson Assistant web chat.
-This starter kit requires web chat version 3.0.0 or above.
+This code was modified from IBM's starter kit for building custom service integrations for Watson Assistant web chat.

 ## Overview